 - Story A

 There are a few reasons we don’t recommend this style of outline:

 1. It doesn’t work well

-We’ve helped thousands of authors position, structure, and write books, and by this point, we’ve tested everything.
 We’ve found that the traditional outline style doesn’t work well with most authors.
 There are several reasons we think it doesn’t work that well (the main one is detailed below), but why it doesn’t work almost doesn’t matter.

 The fact is, it does NOT work.
 We developed our style of outlining after testing dozens of different iterations and realizing what actually produced the best books in the shortest time.

 2. Most authors can’t get to that level of detail until they start writing